detbirdie/welang/README.md

-# welang
+# Welang
-A console app based on the python console version.
+You can find all the commands in the wiki/documentation.